 It took a while but Paulino did find us the Bahama Mockingbird.
 They are a plainer grayer version of the very common Northern Mockingbird but these are very scarce and restricted on Cuba to the Cayos in this area.
 The wings lack the white wing patches of Northern Mockingbird and we had good views through the scope but it was a bit too far for decent pictures with just a 200mm lens.
 We did later get some nice views of Bahaman Swallowtail Heraclides andraemon.

-We took another trip on the bus today to Cayo Guillermo and the Flamingos were rather more obliging.
+We took another trip on the bus today to Cayo Guillermo and the American Flamingos were rather more obliging.
 There was a group of four that wasn't too far away and provided some nice views as they foot-paddled and displayed in between bouts of feeding.

 The only Odonata we have seen so far on this trip have been Seaside Dragonlet Erythrodiplax berenice and at last I've managed some pictures I'm reasonably happy with.